-Meets the standard and the recommended guidelines.
+Meets the standard and recommended guidelines.
 REMSA's policies and licensing measures provide for retrospective, concurrent, and prospective quality assurance to ensure compliance.
-Riverside County Ordinance NO. 756 provides for the authorization and permitting of ambulance services within the county.
+Riverside County Ordinance 756 governs the authorization and permitting of ambulance services within the County.

-The ambulance ordinance is due to be updated.
+The Ambulance Ordinance is due to be updated.